earthai-tech/watex/README.md

 ##  Goals and Missions

-WATex💧, for short, is  *A Machine Learning Research Toolbox in Hydrogeophysic*.
+WATex, for short, is  *A Machine Learning Research Toolbox in Hydrogeophysic*.
  It is entirely written in Python with supplemental materials implemented in Jupyter notebook.
   The main objective is, first, to bring a piece of solution in a wide program of  **_WATER4ALL_** and secondly to participate in [Sustanaible Development Goals N6](https://www.un.org/sustainabledevelopment/development-agenda/) achievement.